 These engines normally do not have a manual mixture control and must be stopped by switching the ignition to the off position.
 In a carburetor fuel is metered on basis of a certain volume of air and fuel.
 As altitude is gained during climb, the volume of air the engine intakes remains the same but its density decreases however.

 This is the reason we need to use the mixture to lean the fuel as to keep the engine running smoothly.
 Fuel savings up to 20 - 25% can be reached by leaning the engine properly.

 The engine is normally operated with a slightly richer mixture to safeguard it against detonation, preignition and possible overheating of exhaust valves.
 This very small amount of extra fuel cools the cylinders by evaporation and a richer mixture burns also at lower temperatures.
 Leaning by the pilot is normally done below 75% of maximum power.

 If the aircraft is equipped with exhaust gas temperature (EGT) and cylinder head temperature gauges (CHT), preferable for each cylinder, it then becomes possible to lean very precisely.
 Keep in mind that with a carburetted engine there always will be a difference in temperatures among the cylinders.
 With a balanced fuel injected engine (Gami) this will be minimized

-Installing a FADEC is a real advantage making sure that the engine is properly leaned in each cylinder and is not running too rich, this will save fuel and money at the end of the day/flight.
+Installing a FADEC is a real advantage to you, the system is making sure that the engine is properly leaned in each cylinder and is not running too rich or too hot, this will save fuel and money at the end of the day/flight.